-The Program Team focuses on offering opportunities to learn more, go deeper, and grow skills in awareness, understanding, and resistance of racism and white supremacy through programs and events, such as workshops, “living room conversation” series, book studies, and film screenings.
-There are many events planned for 2017.
-Keep an eye on our Events page and follow our Facebook page to learn about upcoming gatherings.
+The Program Team focuses on offering opportunities to learn more, go deeper, and grow skills in awareness and understanding.
+We strive to increase awareness of and resistance against racism and white supremacy through programs and events, such as workshops, coffee shop conversations, book studies, film screenings, and panel discussions.
+There are many events planned for 2018.
+Keep an eye on our Facebook page to learn about upcoming gatherings.
 You can also join TSURJ’s mailing list to receive newsletters and email alerts with more information.

 Living Room Conversations